 1. Baking Soda Foot Bath to Control Odor

 Sweating is not the only reason for your foot odor.
-Its the bacteria which is on your skin that breaks down the sweat and produces a cheesy smell as the sweat decomposes.
+It’s the bacteria which is on your skin that break down the sweat and produces a cheesy smell as the sweat decomposes.
 Baking soda creates an alkaline environment which is not at all bacteria friendly.
 Sodium bicarbonate, commonly known as baking soda, also neutralizes the pH of sweat which also helps in eliminating bacteria.

 - Baking soda- ¼ cup